 Accessories:

-Jr High students will wear a lanyard with their scan card attached at all times.
-4th-6th elementary students will have a lanyard with a scan card and follow the teachers’ directions in wearing it.
-K-3rd will have a scan card, but kept by the teacher in a book to be shared with library and lunch.
+Jr. High students will wear a lanyard with their scan card attached at all times.
+3rd-6th elementary students will have a lanyard with a scan card and follow the teachers’ directions in wearing it.
+K-2nd will have a scan card, but kept by the teacher in a book to be shared with library and lunch.
 JUST a thought: put cards in book like library and teacher can scan quickly and aide takes it to lunchroom.

 All accessories should complement the outfit without distracting from the educational process.
-Scarves can be worn with a collared shirt.
+Scarves can be worn.
 No hats, hoods, bandanas, headbands with ears/unicorns, etc., or sunglasses will be allowed.
 Distracting hairstyles and hair colors are not permitted.
 No shoes with wheels, slippers, open-toed (elementary only), or high heels will be permitted.
 Body piercing is limited to one pair of earrings only.
 Coats/jackets may not be worn in class.
 No torn, frayed or cut-off clothing is allowed.
 No gang related items, colors, etc. are allowed.

 Junior High Physical Education Classes: